 WHAT PORCELAIN HAS TO DO WITH EINSTEIN

 E = mc².
-You probably know this formula.
-But can you also say what it means exactly?
-If not: Don't worry, that's probably the case for most people.
-Except for the keyword “theory of relativity”, we couldn’t think of anything else to say.
-It is now the 64th anniversary of the author's death.
-Reason for us to remember probably the most famous physicist of the last century: Albert Einstein.
+I'm sure you know this formula.
+But can you say exactly what it means?
+If not, don't worry, most people probably do.
+Apart from the keyword "theory of relativity", we couldn't think of anything else to say about it.
+Now it's the 64th anniversary of the author's death.
+An occasion for us to remember probably the most famous physicist of the last century: Albert Einstein.

-To clarify the question about the formula in advance: It says that a lot can come from a little .
-The best example of this is the sun, which constantly loses a tiny part of its mass, which in the form of light and heat (i.e. energy) makes life on earth possible.
-Likewise, atomic energy is the conversion of a little matter into a lot of energy : electric current.
+To clear up the question about the formula in advance: It says that a lot can come from a little.
+The best example of this is the sun, which constantly loses a tiny portion of its mass, which in the form of light and heat (i.e. energy) makes life on earth possible in the first place.
+In the same way, atomic energy is the conversion of a little matter into a lot of energy: electric current.

 Everything is relative

 However, this formula only makes up a small part of Einstein's theory.
-His most important insight was that time and space are not constant, but relative .
-How quickly time passes depends on the speed at which you move through space: the faster the movement, the slower the time. – That not only sounds very theoretical, but it is.
-An example from everyday life makes it clear: our navigation system would not get us to our destination as reliably if it calculated without the theory of relativity.
-The speeds of the satellites and their distance from Earth are enormous.
-Without Einstein's discovery, Google Maps might find a city, but not a specific address - so his work has great importance in our lives every day.
-Did you think so?
+Probably his most important insight was that time and space are not constant, but relative.
+How fast time passes depends on the speed at which you move through space: the faster the movement, the slower the time. - This doesn't just sound very theoretical, it actually is.
+An example from everyday life makes it clear: our navigation system would not get us to our destination so reliably if it calculated without the theory of relativity.
+The speed of satellites and their distance from the earth is enormous.
+Without Einstein's discovery, Google Maps might be able to find a city, but not a specific address - so his work has great significance for our lives every day.
+Would you have guessed it?

-Albert Einstein completed his work on the general theory of relativity in 1916 , when he was director of the Kaiser Wilhelm Society.
-He started this in 1914 in his Dahlem apartment at Ehrenbergstrasse 33 - and that's exactly what the memorial plaque on the house facade reminds us of.
-It is one of over 500 such plaques from the Royal Porcelain Manufactory that, since 1985, have commemorated places in Berlin where important personalities and institutions lived, worked or had an impact.
-Wieland Schütz 's award-winning design remains unchanged to this day.
+Albert Einstein completed his work on the general theory of relativity in 1916, when he was Director of the Kaiser Wilhelm Society.
+He had already begun in 1914 in his Dahlem apartment at Ehrenbergstraße 33 - and the commemorative plaque on the façade of the house is a reminder of this.
+It is one of over 500 such plaques from the Königliche Porzellan-Manufaktur, which have been commemorating places in Berlin where important personalities and institutions have lived, worked or operated since 1985.
+The award-winning design by Wieland Schütz remains unchanged to this day.

-Keep your eyes open the next time you visit Berlin!
-From Brecht to Bonhoeffer to Bowie, you can come across our plaques in all parts of the city - and if you find one and pause for a moment, time will pass very slowly for a moment!
+Keep your eyes open on your next visit to Berlin!
+From Brecht to Bonhoeffer to Bowie, you may come across our plaques in all parts of the city - and if you find one and pause for a moment, time will pass very slowly for a moment!